May 20, 2024

 The question to sit with: when do you feel most like yourself?
 When do you feel like you’re performing?
 The gap between those two answers is where the work lives.

-Journaling helps.
-So does paying attention to the moments when you feel most drained—that’s often a sign the persona is doing heavy lifting, holding up an image that’s costing you energy because it doesn’t match what’s inside.
+Journaling helps with this work.
+So does paying attention to the moments when you feel most drained; that’s often a sign the persona is doing heavy lifting, holding up an image that’s costing you energy because it doesn’t match what’s inside.
+Notice where you feel like you’re on stage versus sitting at your own kitchen table.
+The kitchen-table version is usually closer to the truth.